Unseen Risks of Clinical Speech-to-Text Systems: Transparency, Privacy, and Reliability Challenges in AI-Driven Documentation: Introduction

-By addressing these questions, this paper contributes a comprehensive analysis of the unseen risks embedded in AI-driven clinical documentation and identifies key design, regulatory, and governance requirements needed to safeguard patient trust, autonomy, and clinical safety.
+By addressing these questions, this paper contributes a structured socio-technical analysis of the risks embedded in AI-driven clinical documentation and proposes governance mechanisms to support safe, transparent, and accountable implementation.